PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ```
 find /home -maxdepth 2 -type f -name '.bashrc' 2>/dev/null | xargs grep 'alias' | grep -v 'User specific aliases and functions' | sed 's/^.*\(alias\)/\1/' | sort | uniq | cat -n
 ```

-## How to contribute?

-If you create an alias that you think would be useful for the Princeton HPC community then please modify this page and submit a pull request.